trailmusic/Field/README.md

 - **Integration**: CMake with dependency fetch; JUCE sources live under `build/_deps/juce-src/`, helpers in `build/_deps/juce-build/`
 - **Modules**: standard JUCE modules from `juce_*` under `modules/` (audio, plugin client, dsp, gui)
 - **Toolchain**: C++17, CMake ≥ 3.22
-- **Artifacts**: VST3/AU/Standalone are produced by JUCE’s plugin client and installed by `build_all.sh` to the OS user plug‑in locations
+- **Artifacts**: VST3/AU/Standalone are produced by JUCE's plugin client and installed by `build_all.sh` to the OS user plug‑in locations

 Notes
 - JUCE helper targets like `juce_vst3_helper` are part of the build and appear in `build/Source/Field_artefacts/...`
-- Our CMake uses JUCE’s CMake API; no Projucer project files are required.
+- Our CMake uses JUCE's CMake API; no Projucer project files are required.

 ---